-The AIM intiative is specifically focused on expanding access to inclusive apprenticeships for people with disabilities to ensure equal participation by nurturing talent everywhere.
+The Apprenticeship Inclusion Models (AIM) initiative was an effort to research, develop, test, and evaluate innovative strategies in existing apprenticeship programs that provide skills training to people with disabilities.
+The AIM initiative was specifically focused on expanding access to inclusive apprenticeships for people with disabilities to ensure equal participation by nurturing talent everywhere.

-The AIM initiative is supported by DOL’s Office of Disability Employment Policy.
+The AIM initiative was supported by DOL’s Office of Disability Employment Policy.

-Together with Social Policy Research Associates (SPR), Wheelhouse Group (Wheelhouse), and Jobs for the Future (JFF), AIM will guide four selected sites’ efforts to enhance practices, innovative supports, and expand pathways for people with disabilities into high-demand, well-paying careers.
+Together with Social Policy Research Associates (SPR), Wheelhouse Group (Wheelhouse), and Jobs for the Future (JFF), AIM guided four selected apprenticeship programs to enhance practices, innovative supports, and expand pathways for people with disabilities into high-demand, well-paying careers.